 When testing distributed applications, logs and traces generated from microservices are often not available, leaving developers in the dark.
 Here’s how test instrumentation with OpenTelemetry helps solve this challenge.

 “Cloud native” – working in distributed systems using microservices and DevOps – has promised a lot, and indeed delivered a lot.
 Among the biggest benefits, in a cloud-native distributed architecture it’s easier and more cost-effective to scale parts of an application.
 When one part fails, it is less likely to impact other services and the services can still communicate with each other.
 And, the ability to easily plug microservices into the architecture enables faster application development, innovation, and time-to-market.
+But it brought on the issue of observability to test runs.

-But still many challenges remain in cloud native deployments, one of which is debugging tests.
+Many challenges remain in cloud native deployments, one of which is debugging tests.
 You have a test one day and it passes, the next day it stops working.
 In distributed environments, testing frameworks don’t provide good transparency into what failed.
 Similar to how application flows in microservices architectures are handled by multiple services and cloud entities, so too are test flows, making it hard to get a complete picture of what happened behind the scenes.
 Even if engineers know where to look, the logs are usually not accessible to them, and often, the only indication for what went wrong is the failed assertion which doesn’t tell the whole story.

 Enter OpenTelemetry (OTel), the emerging standard for instrumenting, generating, collecting, and exporting distributed tracing telemetry for analysis and software performance monitoring.
 Distributed tracing is a mechanism of observing requests as they flow through distributed cloud environments.
 The reason tracing has been such a boon for working in these environments is because it provides visibility into, and connects the dots between, the relationships and dependencies between microservices components.